A zoom-able version of the above image is near the bottom of this article.

 When pronouns confound

-In case my point is not clear when you read the two above narratives, I’ll say it: Use more names of things and people, even if it feels or sounds a little bit redundant.
-It can add quite a bit of clarity to what you are saying.
+In case my point is not clear when you read the two versions of the above narrative, I’ll say it: Use more names of things and people, even if it feels or sounds a little bit redundant.
+It can add quite a bit of clarity to what you are saying and save both of you time because the listener doesn’t have to ask for clarification or worse, keep their mouth shut and guess wrong at what you meant.

 Some examples